 - Remove them from the oven and proceed with preparing the glaze.

 - In a bowl, add in icing sugar, butter and cream cheese.
 Mix everything until well combined.
-Add in 1-2 tbsp of milk according to your desired consistency.
+Add in 1-2 tablespoon of milk according to your desired consistency.
 Mix well.

 - Drizzle the glaze on the warm walnut cinnamon rolls and enjoy!